mdmtk/docs/edge/source/guide/csp/wifiAdvancedOptions.md

   <tr>
     <td>Do not change</td>
     <td>"3"</td>
-	<td>Will not change what the device is currently configured as</td>
+	<td>This value (or the absence of this parm from the XML) will not make any change to the Management Frame Protection Mode.</td>
   </tr>
 </table>
 </div>